The Model Router Becomes the Hidden Editor

 The public face of AI still looks like model choice.
 A person picks GPT, Claude, Gemini, Llama, Mistral, Qwen, or another named system.
 A developer writes a model string.
 A company says it uses a frontier model for support, search, coding, research, moderation, or internal knowledge work.

-These are useful tools.
+These systems are useful.
 Production systems need uptime, cost control, rate-limit management, observability, regional routing, and the ability to switch providers without rewriting every application.
 A hospital, school, newsroom, bank, public agency, law firm, or software company should not be forced to couple every workflow to one endpoint forever.

 Routing Is Editing